Building a GraphRAG System

 """

-1. Vector search for relevant chunks
+1. Vector search for semantically similar chunks

-2. Find entities mentioned in those chunks
+2. Find entities mentioned in those chunks (graph lookup)

-3. Expand to related entities via graph
+3. Expand to related entities via graph traversal

 """

-# Step 1: Vector search
+# 1. Vector search

 chunk_ids = vector_search(conn, query, k=k_chunks)

-entities = set()
+entities: set[str] = set()

 for chunk_id in chunk_ids:

-for r in results:
+for row in rows:

-related_entities = set()
+related_entities: set[str] = set()

-for entity in entities:
+for entity_name in entities:

-MATCH (e:Entity {{name: '{entity}'}})-[*1..{expand_hops}]-(related:Entity)
+MATCH (e:Entity {id: $ent_id})-[*1..$hops]-(related:Entity)

-RETURN DISTINCT related.name
+RETURN DISTINCT related.name AS name

-for r in results:
+for row in rows:

-# Get chunk texts
+# 4. Retrieve chunk texts

 chunk_texts = []